 sudo systemctl stop apache2

 Whenever you make changes to the Apache configuration, you need to restart the server processes.
-Execute the following command to restart the Apache service:
+To restart the Apache service, run:

 sudo systemctl restart apache2

 Older (EOLed) versions of Ubuntu or Debian are using init.d scripts to start, stop and restart the Apache daemon:

 sudo service apache2 stop

 sudo service apache2 restart

 sudo systemctl start httpd

 Stop the Apache service: